-$$R{c} = F{c} - \sum{i=1}^{n} (D{i} - A{i})$$
+$$R{p} = \sum{i=1}^{n} (F{i} - (D{i} - A{i}) - F{p})$$

-Whether or not the data originator will gain any reward depends on whether the client pays fee "F" and whether the peers are willing to share their gain from the added value.
+$D_i$ and $A_i$ are now the delivery cost and value incurred at each peer that participates in the P2P content delivery. $F_i$ is the fee potentially paid by each peer. $F_p$ is the fee paid to the data source provider.
+Whether or not the data originator will gain any reward depends on whether the client and the peers are willing to share their gain from the added value.
 In a scenario where clients and peers are authenticated and the release of the data is predicated by a contractual agreement, the source will reap the complete benefit.

-In our model we quantify the certainty of whether the client and peers will remit their gain to the source with a value of trust "T": T represents the trust in the client that consume that data, T represents the trust in each peer that participates in the content delivery:
+In our model we quantify the certainty of whether the client and peers will remit their gain to the source with a value of trust "T": T represents the trust in the client that consume that data, T represents the trust in each peer that participates in the content delivery.
+The trust is evaluated based on both actual observations and recommendations from referees.
+Observations are based on previous interactions with the peer.
+Recommendations may include signed trust-assertions from other principals, or a list of referees that can be contacted for recommendations.
+The trust value, calculated from observations and recommendations, is a value within the [0, 1] interval evaluated for each peer that requests to be part of the content delivery.